-In our preliminary study \cite{yu2022graph}, we had given an affirmative response to this question.
-On top of our finding that learning more evenly distributed representations is critical for boosting recommendation performance, we proposed a graph-augmentation-free CL method which makes the uniformity more controllable, and named it \textbf{SimGCL} (short for \textbf{Sim}ple \textbf{G}raph \textbf{C}ontrastive \textbf{L}earning).
-SimGCL conforms to the paradigm presented in Fig. \ref{fig:gcl}, but it discards the ineffective graph augmentations and instead adds uniform noises to the learned representations for a far more efficient representation-level data augmentation.
-We empirically demonstrated that this noise-based augmentation can directly regularize the embedding space towards a more even representation distribution.
-Meanwhile, by modulating the magnitude of noises, SimGCL can smoothly adjust the uniformity of representations.
+In our previous study \cite{yu2022graph}, we had given an affirmative response to this question.
+Building upon our conclusion that learning more evenly distributed representations is critical for enhancing recommendation performance, we proposed a graph-augmentation-free CL method which makes the uniformity more controllable, and named it \textbf{SimGCL} (short for \textbf{Sim}ple \textbf{G}raph \textbf{C}ontrastive \textbf{L}earning).
+SimGCL conforms to the paradigm presented in Fig. \ref{fig:gcl}, but eliminates ineffective graph augmentations and instead implements a more efficient representation-level data augmentation through the addition of uniform noises to the learned representations.
+Empirical results demonstrated that this noise-based augmentation can directly regularize the embedding space towards a more even representation distribution.
+Moreover, by controlling the magnitude of noises, SimGCL allows for the smooth adjustment of representation uniformity.
 Benefitting from these characteristics, SimGCL shows superiorities over its graph augmentation-based counterparts in both recommendation accuracy and training efficiency.

-However, in spite of these advantages, \textbf{the cumbersome architecture of SimGCL makes it less than perfect}.
-In addition to the forward/backward pass for the recommendation task, it requires two extra forward/backward passes for the contrastive task in a mini-batch (shown in Fig. \ref{fig:architecture}).
-Actually, this is a universal problem for all the CL-based recommendation models \cite{wujc2021self,xie2022contrastive,yu2021socially,zhang2021double,yao2021self} under the paradigm in Fig. \ref{fig:gcl}.
-What makes it worse is that these methods require that all nodes in the user-item bipartite graph to be present during training, which means their computational complexity is almost triple that of conventional recommendation models.
-This flaw greatly limits the use of CL-based models at scale.
+However, in spite of these advantages, \textbf{the cumbersome architecture of SimGCL renders it less than perfect}.
+In addition to the forward/backward pass for the recommendation task, it necessitates two additional forward and backward passes for the contrastive task within each mini-batch, as shown in Fig. \ref{fig:architecture}.
+Actually, this is a universal problem for all the CL-based recommendation models \cite{wujc2021self,xie2022contrastive,yu2021socially,zhang2021double,yao2021self} following the paradigm in Fig. \ref{fig:gcl}.
+What makes it worse is that these methods require all nodes in the user-item bipartite graph to be present during training, which increases the computational cost to nearly triple that of conventional recommendation models.
+This flaw greatly hinders the scalability of CL-based models.